Investigation of a Two-Stage Aqueous Reactor Design for Carbon Dioxide Sequestration using Steelmaking Slag

-S. N. Lekakh et al., "Investigation of a Two-stage Aqueous Reactor Design for Carbon Dioxide Sequestration Using Steelmaking Slag," Metallurgical and Materials Transactions B, Springer Verlag, Jun 2008.
+S. N. Lekakh et al., "Investigation of a Two-Stage Aqueous Reactor Design for Carbon Dioxide Sequestration using Steelmaking Slag," Metallurgical and Materials Transactions B, vol. 39, no. 3, pp. 484-492, Springer Verlag, Jun 2008.

 Materials Science and Engineering